angristan/awesome-stars/README.md

 - [softcraft-labs/AL1](https://github.com/softcraft-labs/AL1) -
 - [Ryujinx/Ryujinx](https://github.com/Ryujinx/Ryujinx) - Experimental Nintendo Switch Emulator written in C#
 - [Davidobot/BetterJoy](https://github.com/Davidobot/BetterJoy) - Allows the Nintendo Switch Pro Controller, Joycons and SNES controller to be used with CEMU, Citra, Dolphin, Yuzu and as generic XInput
-- [fmbot-discord/fmbot](https://github.com/fmbot-discord/fmbot) - Discord bot built with Discord.NET in C# use to access stats from last.fm.
+- [fmbot-discord/fmbot](https://github.com/fmbot-discord/fmbot) - .fmbot is a social Discord bot that provides music statistics for you and your friends.
 - [dabutvin/Imgbot](https://github.com/dabutvin/Imgbot) - An Azure Function solution to crawl through all of your image files in GitHub and losslessly compress them.
 This will make the file size go down, but leave the dimensions and quality untouched.
 Once it's done, ImgBot will open a pull request for you to review and merge. help@imgbot.net
 - [Jackett/Jackett](https://github.com/Jackett/Jackett) - API Support for your favorite torrent trackers
 - [Radarr/Radarr](https://github.com/Radarr/Radarr) - A fork of Sonarr to work with movies à la Couchpotato.